-1. A minimum grade-point average of 2.5.
+1. A minimum cumulative grade-point average of 2.5.
 2. Transcripts from the island territories of Federated States of Micronesia, American Samoa, Palau, and Puerto Rico must have a grade-point average of 3.30 or higher.
 3. Graduation and official transcript from an accredited secondary school or the completion of the GED exam.
-GED scores must show a score of 45 or higher for each section of the exam and an average score of 50 or higher.
+GED scores must show a score of 450/150 or higher for each section of the exam and an average score of 500/640 or higher.
 4. Official transcripts from each post-secondary institution attended.
 5. Completion of the ACT and/or SAT test if transferring less than 30 quarter hours.
 These tests are required for academic advisement.
 6. Satisfactory personal reference.
 WWU requires one completed recommendation form from the most recent educational institution attended.
 The recommendation form needs to be completed by a former teacher, guidance counselor or school administrator.
 Recommendation forms may be submitted online.
-7. Official copies of your TOEFL test scores if English is not your first language.
+7. Official copies of your TOEFL/iTEP (International Test of English Proficiency) test scores if English is not your first language.
 Ask the Testing Service to send these scores directly to the Walla Walla University Marketing and Enrollment Services Office.